yashwanth2714/Developer-Tools-for-CPQ/README.md

 # Developer Tools for CPQ

-A collection of productivity tools for Oracle CPQ developers — including **BML code snippets, formatter, syntax highlighting, documentation explorer, built-in themes, and inline hover help** — all in one extension.
+A collection of productivity tools for Oracle CPQ developers — including **BML code snippets, formatter, syntax highlighting, documentation explorer, built-in themes, inline code quality validation, and inline hover help** — all in one extension.

 ---